harshil-padasala/config-profiles/README.md

-# config-profiles-HotelRatingService
+# Spring Configuration Profiles Repository

-This project has config profiles for all the service in HotelRatingService.
+This repository contains configuration profiles for the Spring-based `USER-SERVICE` application.